reasons for communication barriers

 2.3.2 Reasons for Communication Barriers

 Communication is a vital process in any business.
-However, various barriers can hinder effective communication, leading to misunderstandings, errors, and ultimately, impacting business performance.
+However, effective communication can be hindered by various barriers.
+These barriers can prevent messages from being accurately received and understood, leading to misunderstandings, errors, and ultimately, impacting business performance.
 This section explores the common reasons for these communication barriers.

 Physical Barriers